 In February 2019 OpenAI announced a limited release of a text generation AI, GPT-2, listing concerns from fake news to impersonation as reasons to withhold the full model.

-Using a very limited version of the model, I experienced first hand how society can react in a negative way to this technology.
+Using a very limited version of the model, he experienced first hand how society can react in a negative way to this technology.

 AI in remote sensing data for agriculture applications

 Panagiotis Sidiropoulos, Lead Data Scientist at Hummingbird Technologies